-United Way of the Florida Keys leads a community-wide partnership with a diverse set of vetted, volunteer-selected nonprofit agencies in Monroe County, Florida.
-UWFK supports programs that improve early childhood education and provide access to quality, nutritious food in support of healthy lifestyles.
-Nonprofit partner agencies supported by UWFK include education programs, food pantries, and transitional living shelters, among others.
+United Way of Collier and the Keys leads a community-wide partnership with a diverse set of vetted, volunteer-selected nonprofit agencies in Monroe County, Florida.
+UWCK supports programs that improve early childhood education and provide access to quality, nutritious food in support of healthy lifestyles.
+Nonprofit partner agencies supported by UWCK include education programs, food pantries, and transitional living shelters, among others.
 Through their good work, we seek to enact our mission to be the leader in community caring by mobilizing the power of our community to advance the common good.

 Burton serves many in our community by offering a food pantry and a free weekly community dinner, a child development center, as well as free meeting and training space to community organizations.
 With a student to teacher ratio maintained well below state required maximums, the development center's program includes supervised study time to perform homework as well as educational programs focus on developing responsibility by involving the child in work and chores with others in a manner that is a positive and rewarding experience.